AVMf/avmf/README.md

-# Welcome to the AVMFramework (AVMf)
+# Welcome to the AVMFramework (AVM<i>f</i>)

-AVMf is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm originally due to Korel (1990).
+AVM<i>f</i> is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm originally due to Korel (1990).
 The AVM was originally designed to optimize the values of integer variables according to an objective function.
 It has since been extended to handle floating point numbers (Harman and McMinn, 2007) and strings (McMinn et al., 2015), and enhanced with different local search algorithm that are proven to be faster under certain conditions (Kempka et al., 2015).

-AVMf was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects.
+AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects.

 ## Installing Maven

-The AVMf project has been implemented using Maven, a build automation tool for projects programmed in the Java programming language.
-If you wish to build the AVMf tool from its source code, then you will first need to install Maven on your workstation.
+The AVM<i>f</i> project has been implemented using Maven, a build automation tool for projects programmed in the Java programming language.
+If you wish to build the AVM<i>f</i> tool from its source code, then you will first need to install Maven on your workstation.
 If you have already installed Maven, then please go directly to the next section.
 Otherwise, follow the installation guidelines at https://maven.apache.org/install.html.

 ## Downloading and Installing

-1. Clone the AVMf project repository using either a graphical Git client or by running the following command at the prompt of your terminal window:
+1. Clone the AVM<i>f</i> project repository using either a graphical Git client or by running the following command at the prompt of your terminal window:

 	 `git clone https://github.com/AVMf/avmf.git`

-2. To run the examples provided with AVMf, you will need to build AVMf from its source code by following the instructions in the next section.
+2. To run the examples provided with AVM<i>f</i>, you will need to build AVM<i>f</i> from its source code by following the instructions in the next section.

 ### Installing

-As AVMf has been implemented as a Maven project using the Java programming language, the easiest method of generating the executable tool involves importing the project into an integrated development environment (IDE) and generating the Java archive (JAR) from inside the IDE.
+As AVM<i>f</i> has been implemented as a Maven project using the Java programming language, the easiest method of generating the executable tool involves importing the project into an integrated development environment (IDE) and generating the Java archive (JAR) from inside the IDE.
 Instructions are presented for doing this using two common IDEs:
 Eclipse (https://www.eclipse.org/downloads/) and IntelliJ (https://www.jetbrains.com/idea/download/).
 However, if you